Accessibility Guide for your visit to the Guggenheim Museum in Bilbao

-The museum is open from Tuesday through Sunday from 10:00 am to 8:00 pm and located in the city center of Bilbao, next to the Nervión river.
-You can take the tram.
-The tram of Bilbao is called the EuskoTren.
+The museum is open from Tuesday through Sunday from 10:00 am to 8:00 pm and is located in the city center of Bilbao, next to the Nervión river.
+To get there you can take the tram, the tram in Bilbao is called the EuskoTren.
 Guggenheim museum has its own tram station called ‘Guggenheim.’
 The tram in Bilbao is a universal public transport and is adapted for wheelchairs.
 In every tram, there are two spaces reserved for people with limited mobility issues.
 If you prefer, we can also book an adapted taxi for you.
 Check our contact page and ask for more information.

 Once you arrive at the tram station, it is less than a five-minute (st)roll from the tram station to the museum.
 Cross the tram tracks and walk along Paseo de la Ría until you arrive at the Guggenheim.
 Furthermore, you can buy your tickets from the ticket machines at the tram station and the price of a standard ticket is €1,50.